-- Appropriate arrangements for medication reconciliation. - Arrangements for communicating as soon as possible with relatives or carers, community services or teams or outside agencies such as Police or accommodation providers who need to be informed. - Multi-Disciplinary review at the earliest opportunity to consider further plans. - The provision of written information for the client and their carers or relatives if appropriate, regarding arrangements for care.
+- · Appropriate arrangements for medication reconciliation. - Arrangements for communicating as soon as possible with relatives or carers, community services or teams or outside agencies such as Police or accommodation providers who need to be informed. - Multi-Disciplinary review at the earliest opportunity to consider further plans. - The provision of written information for the client and their carers or relatives if appropriate, regarding arrangements for care.

-7.5 Transfer Records
+7.7 Transfer Records

-All care details / incidents related to transfers must be recorded in the service users electronic (Insight, System one / paper) notes.
+All care details / incidents related to transfers must be recorded in the service users Electronic patient record (RiO, System one / paper notes).

-7.6 Disputes
+7.8 Disputes